-Time Required: Under 2 hours
+Under 2 hours

+Look for a wire connected to a terminal labeled with a “C” on the thermostat.
+If you have one, that’s your c-wire, and you’re ready for general installation.
 The common wire, sometimes referred to as the c-wire, is what’s responsible for delivering constant power to your thermostat.
-For programmable thermostats and smart thermostats, c-wires are essential for setting a schedule or having your heat or air conditioner turn on at a desired temperature.
-While some units can run without a c-wire, even brands like Nest recommend having one for optimal function.
-Here’s how to determine if you have a c-wire thermostat:
+For programmable and smart thermostats, c-wires are required for setting a heating or cooling schedule.
+While some units can run without a c-wire, most brands suggest having one for optimal function.

 If you don’t have a “C” wire:

 - Check the area behind the thermostat to see if a c-wire was tucked into the wall by your electrician or the installer.
 Many older thermostats did not need c-wires, but they were available for use.

 - Check your furnace to see if you have one.
 You may find a c-wire connection and lead.
 This means that you do have a c-wire, but you need to find the end of the lead near your thermostat.

 If you can’t find the c-wire or need help with the difference between a 4-wire thermostat and a 5-wire thermostat, call a professional electrician.
 Or look for thermostats that specifically say they do not require a c-wire to operate.
 Keep in mind that choosing a model that doesn’t require a c-wire will limit your choices and overall functionality.